fredrik-rose/AdventOfCode2021/README.md

 ### Algorithms

+#### A*

+A* is basically Dijkstra's algorithm with an added heuristic that aids in the selection of the next node to visit.
+One such heuristics might be the number of nodes between the current node and the end node.
+See day 15 for an implementation.
+Do however note that the graph representation is a bit awkward, it is not the typical dict of sets.

+If the graph is a grid the number of nodes in between may not be a good heuristic.

 #### Represent 2D Coordinate System with Imaginary Numbers

 Imaginary numbers can be used to represent a 2D coordinate system.